26 million have sought US jobless aid since virus hit

 Roughly 26 million people have now filed for jobless aid in the five weeks since the coronavirus outbreak began forcing millions of employers to close their doors.
-About one in six American workers have now lost their jobs since mid-March, by far the worst string of layoffs on record.
+About one in six American workers have lost their jobs in the past five weeks, by far the worst string of layoffs on record.
 Economists have forecast that the unemployment rate for April could go as high as 20%.

 The enormous magnitude of job cuts has plunged the U.S. economy into the worst economic crisis since the Great Depression of the 1930s.
 Some economists say the nation’s output could shrink by twice the amount that it did during the Great Recession, which ended in 2009.

 Yet those scattered re-openings won’t lead to much rehiring, especially if Americans are too wary to leave their homes.
-Most people say they favor stay-at-home orders and believe it won’t be safe to lift social distancing guidelines anytime soon.
+Most people say they favor stay-at-home orders, according to a survey by The Associated Press-NORC Center for Public Affairs and believe it won’t be safe to lift social distancing guidelines anytime soon.
 And there are likely more layoffs to come from many small businesses that have tried but failed to receive loans from a federal aid program.

 In some states, many laid-off workers have run into obstacles in trying to file applications for benefits.
 Among them are millions of freelancers, contractors, gig workers and self-employed people — a category of workers who are now eligible for unemployment benefits for the first time.